What To Do When You Find A Lump On Your Dog Or Cat

 We can put the lumps and bumps in categories: those that are cancerous or “malignant” and those that are non-cancerous or “benign”.

-Benign cancers are those that don’t invade or spread in the way that cancerous or malignant cancers do.
+Benign skin masses are those that don’t invade or spread in the way that cancerous or malignant cancers do.
 Benign tumours often have a good prognosis, but they can sometimes cause serious problems if they press on vital structures such as blood vessels or nerves, or if they get too big.

 The important thing to remember is we NEVER know if a lump or bump is cancer until we do some tests.